-- If you have a CDE Desktop graphics interface, you can use the Print Configuration application to administer print services.
-This interface is the recommended interface to the print services. - If you do not have a CDE Desktop graphics interface, or if you wish to continue to use current methods of print service administration, you can use the lprsetup utility to administer print services.
+• If you have a CDE Desktop graphics interface, you can use the Print Configuration application to administer print services.
+This interface is the recommended interface to the print services.
+However, please note the restrictions described in this section.

+- If you do not have a CDE Desktop graphics interface, or if you wish to continue to use current methods of print service administration, you can use the lprsetup utility to administer print services.
 The lprsetup utility will be retired in a future release of the operating system. - You can perform these tasks manually by creating and modifying the required files with a text editor.